vcsjones/AzureSignTool/README.md

 The `--help` or `sign --help` option provides more detail about each parameter.

+[A walk-through is available](WALKTHROUGH.md) if you're interested on getting set up from scratch.

 ## Parameters

 * `--azure-key-vault-url` [short: `-kvu`, required: yes]: A fully qualified URL of the key vault with